✦ ✦

 • Failure to meet technology or participation requirements

-• Repeated violations of privacy/recording restrictions
+• Repeated violations of privacy or recording restrictions

-16) Disclaimers
+16. Disclaimers

 Legacy Arrows Academy does not provide medical, psychological, legal, or emergency services.
 Families remain responsible for student supervision and safety at all times.

-17) Limitation of Liability
+17. Limitation of Liability

 To the fullest extent permitted by law, Legacy Arrows Academy will not be liable for indirect, incidental, special, consequential, or punitive damages, or for loss of data, loss of access, or interruption of services.